-The annual Wavecrest Woodie Show is one of the world’s largest All-Woodie Homecomings.
-It is one really laid back party on Saturday, September 21, 2019, from 8 am to 5 pm.
-Last year, they announced that 195 woodies were registered and on display here on Moonlight Beach.
+The annual Wavecrest Woodie Show is the world’s largest All-Woodie Party on the Beach.
+It is one really laid back event on Saturday, September 21, 2019, from 8 am to 5 pm.
 The event is sponsored by the San Diego Woodie Club, one of the largest all-woodie car clubs in the country.
 It is a sanctioned event of the National Woodie Club.

 Short History of the Woodie Wagon

 “It’s An Oldie, But it’s a Woodie” read one of the bumper stickers here in Encinitas as the downtown is filling up with classic Woodie Wagons for the 40th Annual Wavecrest Woodie Show.
 It was an obvious reference to a Jan and Dean song called “Surf City.”
 To understand the impact that wood-bodied wagons had on the car culture, you first have to know what place they took in automotive history.

 As the 20th century rolled in, most every form of transportation was framed out of wood … boats, horse-drawn carriages and even planes.
 It didn’t seem unusual at all back then that wood might be used to frame out the rear of a multi-passenger motorized depot hack.
 And so the “station wagon” was born.
 “Hey, Joe, go down to the station and pick up our guests,” the hotel manager would say.